 Oulu, Savonlinna and Tampere proceed in the evaluation process of the 2026 European Capital of Culture competition

-The first panel meeting for the 2026 European Capital of Culture was held on 23 and 24 June 2020 at the Central Library (Oodi) in Helsinki.
-The panel evaluated the applications submitted by Oulu, Savonlinna and Tampere and heard the cities' proposals.
-The panel concluded that all three cities will proceed to the second and decisive round.
-Link to the press release of the Ministry of Education and Culture.
+The first panel meeting for the 2026 European Capital of Culture was held on 16 and 23- 24 June 2020 at the Central Library (Oodi) in Helsinki.
+Most panel members joined the meeting online from 10 countries.
+The panel evaluated the applications submitted by Oulu, Savonlinna and Tampere and heard the cities' presentations.
+The panel’s recommendation was that the Ministry invites all three cities to submit revised applications for the final selection.

-Next year, the jury will visit the cities.
-The name of the European Capital of Culture will be announced in summer 2021 when the panel meets in Helsinki.
-Details on the arrangements of the selection procedure are available in the rules of procedure:
+The panel visits to the candidate cities will be organized in May 2021.
+The name of the European Capital of Culture will be announced on 2 June 2021 when the panel meets in Helsinki.
+Details on the arrangements of the selection procedure are available in the rules of procedure and in the Call for applications:

 - Guidelines for the cities' own evaluations of the results of their ECOC